bensontrent/stripe-apps-community-examples/README.md

 > 🤓👓 **Not an official Stripe publication.** This is a community-maintained repo, unaffiliated with Stripe.
 Contributions welcome — and please steal this code and use it freely in your own project.

-Quickstart for building a Stripe App with a real backend: a Stripe App (UI extension) plus a Next.js backend that is published as a **[Stripe Projects](https://docs.stripe.com/projects) build template** — one command scaffolds the backend with a Supabase database and a Vercel project already provisioned.
+Quickstart for building a Stripe App with a real backend: a Stripe App (UI extension) plus a Next.js backend that is published as a **[Stripe Projects](https://docs.stripe.com/projects) build template** — one command scaffolds the backend with Vercel hosting already provisioned, and a short wizard connects your Supabase database.

 ```bash
 stripe projects build my-stripe-app-backend --template bensontrent/stripe-app-nextjs-backend